 Following Romania's strong initial offensive, the Central Powers counterattacked and invaded on multiple fronts, soon occupying 2/3 of the country.
-The situation became direction of the
+The situation became dire in 1917 when the distraction of the

 Russian Revolution forced Russia to withdraw its support to Romania.
 To prevent any further loss of territory, Romania was forced to sign a humiliating treaty with the Central Powers.